CharlieXu2012/Attention/README.md

 IF you want to run depth extraction:

-4) Copy the PANDORA depth images from the server, located in /srv/data/shared/PANDORA/DEPTH/ to ./PANDORA_depth/
+4) Copy and extract the PANDORA depth images from the server, located in /srv/data/shared/PANDORA/DEPTH/ to ./PANDORA_depth/

 IF not: